pablokimon/REACH-Mastermind/README.md

 To run this game on your local machine, clone this repo and simply run the mastermind.py file from the command line.

-You will need Python 3.5, the requests package and an internet connection.
+You will need Python 3.5, the requests package, and an internet connection.

 # Game Rules